Withdrawal (military)

 A tactical withdrawal or retreating defensive action is a type of military operation, generally meaning that retreating forces draw back while maintaining contact with the enemy.
 A withdrawal may be undertaken as part of a general retreat, to consolidate forces, to occupy ground that is more easily defended, force the enemy to overextend to secure a decisive victory, or to lead the enemy into an ambush.
 It is considered a relatively risky operation, requiring discipline to keep from turning into a disorganized rout or at the very least doing severe damage to the military's morale.

 Tactical withdrawal

 A withdrawal may be anticipated, as when a defending force is outmatched or on disadvantageous ground, but it must cause as much damage to an enemy as possible.
 In such a case, the retreating force may use a number of tactics and strategies to further impede the enemy's progress.
 That could include setting mines or booby traps during or before the withdrawal, leading the enemy into prepared artillery barrages, or using of scorched-earth tactics.

+Withdrawal in good order

+A withdrawal in good order is a type of tactical withdrawal in which a military force disengages from the enemy while maintaining unit cohesion, discipline, and command-and-control.
+The objective is to avoid the retreat devolving into a rout, preserving the fighting capability of the force and preventing unnecessary casualties.

+A withdrawal in good order typically involves coordinated movement, rear-guard actions, and maintaining contact with the enemy at a controlled pace.
+Military historians contrast it with a disorderly retreat, in which units lose formation and become vulnerable to pursuit.
+The term appears frequently in accounts of early modern and modern warfare, such as descriptions of the Prussian Army's withdrawal after the Battle of Ligny during the Hundred Days.